PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-4/README.md

 The analysis results are summarized as follows:

+1. 99% of supervisors, staff and managers completed the survey while only 96% of Directors completed the survey.

-1. The question most employees agreed with was 'I know what is expected of me at work'.
+2. The question most employees agreed with was 'I know what is expected of me at work'.
 The one most disagreed with was 'In the last seven days, I have received recognition or praise for doing good work.

-2. 99% of employees completed the survey, this is important because hearing their feedback and taking action gives employees a voice and leads to increased satisfaction, resulting in a happier workforce with a better sense of belonging.
-This positive attitude can boost morale and increase retention.

-3. When employees feel valued and cared for, they will be more engaged and more productive, which benefits the company as well.
+3. From the analysis, the two departments which are unsatisfied across the 5 disagreed with questions are planning and public works and sherrif's department.
+The most unsatisfied employee roles are staff and supervisors.
+52% of staff in the planning department do not have a best friend at work.
+70% of the supervisors in the Sherrif's department feel unsatisfied with their job.

-4. Since most do not feel recognized for doing good work and feet their supervisors do not hold employeed accountable for perfomance.
-As an employer, I would train supervisors to offer regular feedback and recognition opportunities with benefits that are tailored to the individual.
+4. Since most staff and supervisors do not feel recognized for doing good work and feel their supervisors do not hold employees accountable for perfomance.
+As an employer, I would implement regular feedback and recognition opportunities with benefits that are tailored to the individual.

-### Recommendations

-### Limitations
+Employees do not have close friends at work to make them feel valued and cared for, as an employer I would create opportunities to build relationships.
+This could be done by providing time and space for employees to get together for coffee or a shared activity to talk about their interests, goals and challenges.

+A number of employees feel the mission or purpose of the organisation does not make them feel their job is important.
+As an employer, I would provide mission driven work opportunities to help employees understand their impact on organizational strategy while supporting careers for market competitiveness.

+A large number of supervisors in the Sherrif's department are not satisfied with their job.
+As an employer I would